UpTogether is not a traditional nonprofit.

 The “cliff effect,” which disincentivizes mobility by punishing many lower-wage workers when they get a raise by making them ineligible to continue receiving all or some of their public benefits.
 Most of the time, the increase in pay is not enough to cover the cost of what the benefits provided, leaving many workers in a worse financial situation than they were before.

 Our community-centered, data-driven, strength-based approach is as revolutionary as it is simple.

 It is inspired by the historical successes of financially under-resourced communities in America and based on the principles of respect, dignity, self-determination, equity and social connections for every individual.

-Last year alone, in partnership with philanthropists, government agencies, community organizations and individual donors, UpTogether distributed nearly $130 million to over 200,000 households across all 50 states, Puerto Rico and the District of Columbia.
+In 2020 alone, in partnership with philanthropists, government agencies, community organizations and individual donors, UpTogether distributed nearly $130 million to over 200,000 households across all 50 states, Puerto Rico and the District of Columbia.
 (Our COVID-19 Impact Report highlights the ways families used their investment.
 We were still known as Family Independence Initiative when the report was published.)